Ohmydish.com

 Finishing the fried pangasius skewers -- 10 minutes

 You can check if the oil is hot enough by carefully dipping a little piece of paper kitchen towel into the oil, when it starts to slightly bubble, it's ready.
-COAT the fish with tempura batter and immediately fry them in the oil for about 4 minutes.
+Coat the fish with tempura batter and immediately fry them in the oil for about 4 minutes.

 Don't overcrowd the pan to prevent them from sticking.
-REMOVE the skewers from the oil with a skimmer and place them onto paper kitchen towels to remove the excess oil.
+Remove the skewers from the oil with a skimmer and place them onto paper kitchen towels to remove the excess oil.

 This dish goes very well with piccalilli or for example aioli.
 We made small skewers to share with friends with a bunch of other tapas, but you can also make large ones and enjoy them as a main meal.
 Enjoy!